persteenolsen/node-express-typescript-eslint-jest-boilerplate/README.md

  - "start": "node ./dist/index.js"

-Jest and Supertest - can be fired by running the npm scripts using "npm run":
+Jest and Supertest can be fired by running the npm script using "npm run":

  - "test": "jest --coverage"

-Prettier - can be fired by running the npm scripts using "npm run":
+Prettier can be fired by running the npm scripts using "npm run":

  - "pretty-fix": "prettier --write \"src/**/*.ts\""
  - "pretty": "prettier --check \"src/**/*.ts\""

-Eslint - can be fired by running the npm scripts using "npm run":
+Eslint can be fired by running the npm scripts using "npm run":

  Use the ESLint configuration by the section "eslintConfig" in package.json
  - "lint-b" : "eslint src/**/*.ts"